ELEVATE-Project/project-service/documentation/3.4.0/setup/native/project-with-survey/ubuntu/README.md

 9.  **Update Cloud Credentials for Project Service**

-    To enable full functionality, including certificate generation and report storage, you must configure cloud credentials in the Project Service environment file.
+    To enable full functionality—including certificate generation, attachment uploads, and report storage—you must configure cloud credentials in the environment files for both services.

-        Path: ./ELEVATE-Project/project-service/.env
+    A. Project Service Configuration Path:
+    	```./ELEVATE-Project/project-service/.env
+    	```

+    B. Samiksha (Survey & Observation) Service Configuration Path:
+    	```./ELEVATE-Project/samiksha-service/.env
+    	```

        Add or update the following variables in the .env file, substituting the example values with your actual cloud credentials:

         CLOUD_STORAGE_PROVIDER=gcloud
         CLOUD_STORAGE_ACCOUNTNAME=your_account_name